Adirondack boat launches

 Boat launches offer easy access to many of our Adirondack lakes.
 Some of these boat launches provide free access, others are found at state campgrounds where day use fees apply.
-From these launches you can also enjoy the still waters and remote wildlife by doing some paddling.
+From these launches you can also enjoy still waters and remote wildlife by doing some paddling.

 - Some sites will accommodate the approach to the water's edge of small and light trailered boats.
 Boat may then be pushed on or off trailer.
 Usually shallow areas.

-- Remove all mud and aquatic plants from all gear, boats, motors and trailers before departing from your boating location.
+- Remove all mud and aquatic plants from all gear, boats, motors, and trailers before departing from your boating location

-- Drain all water including bilges, live wells, and bait tanks before departing from your fishing location.
+- Drain all water including bilges, live wells, and bait tanks before departing from your fishing location

-- Do not transport fish from one body of water to another.
+- Do not transport fish from one body of water to another

-- Do not release unused bait into a body of water.
+- Do not release unused bait into a body of water

-- Do not dispose of fish carcasses or by-products in any body of water.
+- Do not dispose of fish carcasses or by-products in any body of water

-- Learn the proper Clean, Drain, Dry technique after boating from our friends at the Lake George Association and do your part in protecting the Adirondack Park against the threat of invasive species.
+- Learn the proper "Clean, Drain, Dry" technique after boating from our friends at the Adirondack Watershed Institute and do your part in protecting the Adirondack Park against the threat of invasive species.

-Browse our Boat Launch listings and find the perfect place to start your day on an Adirondack Lake!
+Browse our boat launch listings and find the perfect place to start your day on an Adirondack lake!